 Description

-The execution command is used to attach the MT to, or detach the MT from, the Packet Domain service.
+The set command is used to attach the MT to, or detach the MT from, the Packet Domain service.
 After the command has completed, the MT remains in V.250 command state.
 If the MT is already in the requested state, the command is ignored and the OK response is returned.
 If the requested state cannot be achieved, an ERROR or +CME ERROR response is returned.
 Extended error responses are enabled by the +CMEE command.
 Refer clause 9.2 for possible <err> values.

 NOTE 1: If the initial PDP context is supported, the context with <cid>=0 is automatically defined at startup, see clause 10.1.0.